turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 This tutorial assumes that you have completed the {% extract_notifications_service %} tutorial, but can be completed independently of it.

 Extracting the email into a service was relatively easy.
 Really, it wasn't much different than the way many apps implement background workers.
 Now, let's look at a more complex architecture that, rather than just "doing" an action, is used to read and write domain data.

 ### Goals

 Through this extraction process you'll learn:

 * How to write a JSON API using Sinatra and Active Record
+* How to use Rails form helpers with non-ActiveRecord objects
+* How to access data that's been computed by an external service

 <div class="note">
 <p>This tutorial is open source.
 If you notice errors, typos, or have questions/suggestions,